Light Therapy

 For most people, the Hooga HG300 is the best place to start.
 If you want a higher-power option backed by deeper review data, the BestQool 105W is the natural step up.
 For targeted muscle work at a desk or on the couch, the Triple-Chip Wrap is the most practical wearable option.

-Consult a healthcare provider if you are pregnant, take photosensitizing medications, have a photosensitivity disorder, or have any active skin condition in the treatment area before starting a red light therapy routine.
+Medical disclaimer: This article is for informational purposes only.
+Always consult a qualified healthcare provider before making changes to your health routine.
+In particular, consult a provider if you are pregnant, take photosensitizing medications, have a photosensitivity disorder, or have any active skin condition in the treatment area before starting red light therapy.

 Sources